 Rob’s ability to communicate with executives across industries reflects his experience in myriad geopolitical environments.
 Rob helps executive teams think from new perspectives and has aided dozens of clients on varying strategic issues — from economic growth and deliberate downsizing to building multi-functional teams and managing time in the margins.

-Within his area of expertise in strategic planning, leadership development, and design thinking, Rob has led multiple cross-functional teams to understand their environment, define their problems, develop organizational approaches to solve complex problems, and integrate ongoing assessments for operational budgets in the hundreds of millions of dollars.
+Rob’s expertise is defined by strategic planning, leadership development, and design thinking.
+He helps lead cross-functional teams to understand their environment, define their problems, develop organizational approaches to solve complex problems, and integrate ongoing assessments for operational budgets in the hundreds of millions of dollars.

-Rob has served in critical roles at the highest levels of government; serving as a Military Aide to Vice President Biden, the Director of the Commander’s Initiatives Group in the Army’s Forces Command, and as the City Manager of over 100,000 people at Fort Campbell, Kentucky.
+Rob has served in critical roles at the highest levels of government: as a military aide to Vice President Joe Biden; the director of the Commander’s Initiatives Group in the Army’s Forces Command, and as garrison commander of Fort Campbell, Kentucky.
 Rob knows what it means to be a contributor on a team, lead from the middle, and serve from the top.
-As the Director of Strategy and Leadership Development in Nashville, Rob brings the vast array of Solutions 21’s capabilities to one of the most technologically advanced and fastest growing cities in America.
+As the Vice President of Consulting Services in Nashville, Rob brings the vast array of Solutions 21’s capabilities to one of the most technologically advanced and fastest growing cities in America.

-Rob is a graduate of the U.S. Military Academy at West Point with a BA in Mechanical Engineering.
-He holds a Master’s Degree in Management and Administration from Central Michigan University and a Master’s Degree in Strategic Studies from the U.S. Army War College.
-Rob is a decorated U.S. Army combat veteran.
+Rob, a decorated U.S. Army combat veteran, is a graduate of the U.S. Military Academy at West Point with a BA in mechanical engineering.
+He holds a master’s degree in management and administration from Central Michigan University and a master’s degree in strategic studies from the U.S. Army War College.

 Latest Insights from Rob